kulics/koral/README.md

 # The XyLang Programming Language
-XyLang is an open source, simple, friendly programming language.
+XyLang is a simpler and more friendly .NET programming language.

 This is the main source code repository for XyLang.
 It contains the compiler, standard library, and documentation.